 How do you drain an above-ground pool?

 Start by unrolling the pump's intake hose, reaching it as close as possible to the center of your pool.
-Then, point the female end toward an area that drains the water away from the pool without flooding your property.
-Next, plug the pump into a nearby electrical outlet and turn it on.
-Allow the pump to run until your pool is completely empty (might take several hours).
-Turn off the pump and you should be all set.
+Then, point the female end toward an area that drains the water away from the pool, without flooding your property.
+Next, plug the pump into a nearby electrical outlet, and turn it on.
+Allow the pump to run until your pool is completely empty.
+(This might take several hours.)
+Turn off the pump, and you should be all set.

 How long does an above-ground pool last?

-The longevity of an above-ground pool can vary widely, but most above-ground pool manufacturer's and dealers consistently cite a 7-15 year lifespan.
+The longevity of an above-ground pool can vary widely, but most above-ground pool manufacturer's and dealers consistently cite a 7- to 15-year lifespan.
 However, there is a major caveat, which is the lifespan of the liner.
-PVC, plastic, and vinyl liners can become brittle within five years and may need replaced during the lifetime of your above-ground pool.
-A well-maintained, semi-inground pool is more durable and may last up to 20 years, in large part because their components are partially protected from sun damage and are subjected to less structural stress.
+PVC, plastic, and vinyl liners can become brittle within five years and may need to be replaced during the lifetime of your above-ground pool.
+A well-maintained, semi-inground pool is more durable and may last up to 20 years, in large part because the components are partially protected from sun damage and are subjected to less structural stress.
 Of course, these numbers are widely variable and depend on a range of circumstances.
-For example, a steel frame above-ground pool will last a lot longer if it is carefully monitored and treated for rust.
+For example, a steel-frame above-ground pool will last a lot longer if it is carefully monitored and treated for rust.